 In this generation of RTI, educators are focusing on the Student Growth Percentile (SGP) to develop greater insight about each learner.
 Many RTI leaders now include SGP in goal setting and progress monitoring.

 VW Fastbacks and RTI flashbacks—What’s next?

 With a little help from Dustin Hoffman, we’ve learned that efficiency, relevancy, and reliability describe ideas of enduring value.
-The classic cars research is up to you; however, for deeper understanding of ways to build even greater efficiency, relevancy, and reliability for your RTI implementation, register for our live webinar on August 24: RTI: Three Key Insights Shaping the Next Generation.
+The classic cars research is up to you; however, for deeper understanding of ways to build even greater efficiency, relevancy, and reliability for your RTI implementation, download the free white paper: The Next Generation of Response to Intervention.

 Aaron, P. G. (1997).
 The impending demise of the discrepancy formula.
 Review of Educational Research, 67(4), 461–502.

 Barber, M., & Mourshed, M. (2007).
 How the world’s best-performing school systems come out on top.
 London: McKinsey and Company.